Scaling Behaviors of LLM Reinforcement Learning Post-Training: An Empirical Study in Mathematical Reasoning: Experiment Setup Details

 \subsection{Prompt Templates}

 This section details the specific prompt templates used for evaluating models on different domains.
 For each task, the model was provided with the corresponding instruction prepended to the problem statement \texttt{<question>}.
+Check the details in Table~\ref{tab:prompt_templates}.